AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 >[!CAUTION]
 >
->The AEM GraphQL API functionality, for use with Content Fragments, will not be GAed until early 2021.
+>The AEM GraphQL API, for Content Fragment Delivery, will be released in early 2021.
 >
+>The related documentation:
-> The related documentation is:
+>
-> * liable to change at any time.
+>* Has already been updated in line with the prospective changes.
-> * already available for preview purposes.
+>* Is already available for preview purposes.

 The Adobe Experience Manager as a Cloud Service (AEM) GraphQL API used with Content Fragments is heavily based on the standard, open source GraphQL API.